microcks/microcks.io/content/documentation/guides/installation/minikube-helm.md

 We're now going to start a Kube cluster.
 Start your `minikube` cluster with the defaults.

-> The default locale of commands below is French, but you'll easily translate to your own language thanks to the nice emojis on the beginning of lines 😉
+> The default locale of commands below is French, but you'll easily translate to your own language thanks to the nice emojis at the beginning of lines 😉

 ```sh
 minikube start